The 15 Best Croissants In Melbourne

 Cavallini

-On first inspection, Cavallini is warm, cozy, and inviting from the outside.
+On first inspection, Cavallini Bakery & Patisserie is warm, cozy, and inviting from the outside.
 The inside is just as comforting, thanks to the display of sweet treats on offer.
-Their menu is smaller than larger houses, but each item is baked with care.
+Their menu is smaller than larger businesses, but each item is baked with care.

 Every single item is made fresh, making sure that your taste buds are satisfied.

-It has a crisp surface that makes way for a curd and creme filling within.
-It’s hard to choose between the many croissants on offer, but whatever option you go for, you won’t be disappointed with how it tastes.
+It’s hard to choose between the many Croissants on offer, but whatever option you go for, you won’t be disappointed with how it tastes.

 And for our favourite Doughnut shops in Melbourne, see here.